Ranginui Walker

-Ranginui Joseph Isaac Walker DCNZM (1 March 1932 – 29 February 2016) was an influential New Zealand academic, author, and activist of Māori and Lebanese descent.
-"I think he was the Māori commentator for a very long period," his biographer, Professor Paul Spoonley, has said.
-Walker wrote about the struggles for Māori land rights and cultural identity and, says Spoonley, "confronted Pakeha about their lack of understanding and prejudices to Māori" in his books and regular columns for the weekly New Zealand Listener and the monthly Metro magazine throughout the 1980s and 90s.
+Ranginui Joseph Isaac Walker DCNZM (1 March 1932 – 29 February 2016) was a New Zealand academic, author, and activist of Māori and Lebanese descent.
+Walker wrote about Māori land rights and cultural identity in his books and columns for the weekly New Zealand Listener and the monthly Metro magazine throughout the 1980s and 1990s.

 Early life

 Walker was born in 1932 into a farming family on the tribal lands of Whakatōhea, near Ōpōtiki in the Bay of Plenty.
-He credited his aunt Wairata, a foster mother, for helping him to learn Māori language and culture at a young age.
+His mother was Mihikore Walker.
+He was adopted by his mother's sister Wairata Walker and her husband Isaac Walker.
+He credited Wairata for helping him to learn Māori language and culture at a young age.
 In his own history of Whakatōhea (2007) Walker explained that at this time Māori language and culture were unfashionable, and that his generation was expected to assimilate.

 Education

 Walker was sent to St Peter's Maori College Auckland at the age of twelve.
 He went on to attend Auckland Teachers' Training College, and worked as a primary school teacher for 10 years.
 He gained a Bachelor of Arts and a Diploma in Teaching in 1962, a Master's in 1965, and finished his doctorate in 1970.
 The title of his doctoral thesis was The social adjustment of the Maori to urban living in Auckland.